 If you manage your diabetes with insulin, this also explains why you may notice that you need more insulin in the earliest hours of the day, and with breakfast.

-As soon as you wake up in the morning, your body produces a surge of cortisol, explains the Society for Endocrinology.
+As soon as you wake up in the morning, your body produces a surge of cortisol.
 This surge is critical for simply starting your day and functioning fully now that you are awake!

 You can read the post “How to Avoid High Morning Blood Sugars” for more information and practical tips for dealing with morning highs.